 Dorm rooms are small so leave large items at home.
 Before moving into a small shared space, understand the most common roommate problems .
 Learn effective communication skills to build a positive relationship with your new roommate.
 Since upperclassmen have a social network established, finding a roommate for campus housing will be easy.
 Many upperclassmen prefer to live off campus, so finding a roommate for off campus housing will also be easy.
 Use campus housing networks to find a roommate.

 Getting along with your roommates

-Browse through our site to see tips on dealing with difficult situations that crop up among roommates and communal living.
-We also have tips on all other aspects of college life, including apartment penny pinching, student checking accounts, and all aspects of the budgeting process, so search around to make your college experience as stress-free and rewarding as possible.
+Browse through our site to see tips on dealing with difficult roommate/communal living situations.
+We also have tips on other aspects of college life, including penny pinching and student checking accounts to make your college experience stress free.